B8ni/bottoni/_posts/2022-10-26-aluminium-scraps-box-weight-random-forest-post.md

 |2|``0.708``   |`49.37`|``74.09``|
 |**3**|**``0.707``**   ||**``73.98``**|

-Good news, working on **out-of-domain data** has improved  ``mean_absolute_error`` stabilize ``oob_score_``:
+Good news, working on **out-of-domain data** has improved  ``mean_absolute_error`` and stabilize ``oob_score_``:
 - from ``74.09`` KG to ``73.98`` KG, validation set;
 - from ``0.708`` to ``0.707``, ``oob_score_``.

 What I have achieved so far are only small improvements.
-Looking at a simple chart which plots the delta between real value and prediction, I can see there's still lot of room to improve.
+Looking at a simple chart which plots the delta between real value and prediction, I can see there's still lot of room of improvement.
 ![]({{ site.baseurl }}/images/Pasted image 20221026110706.png)

 Some datapoints are consistently predicted wrong (dots at about ``-900/-1000`` and about ``900/1000``).
 Other visual tools like [Confusion matrix](https://scikit-learn.org/stable/auto_examples/model_selection/plot_confusion_matrix.html?highlight=confusion+matrix) , **prediction confidence**, [treeinterpreter](http://blog.datadive.net/random-forest-interpretation-with-scikit-learn/) can help to analyze those behaviors.